arjunsharma-dev1/Linux-Commands/readme.md

   3. for `-b` & `-c` option implementation is same, due to which, this implementation be able to handle unicode characters as expected.

 # Sort
- a command to sort data from file(s)
+ a command to sort data from file(s) / stdin

  `-r` or `--reverse` option to reverse the output of the sort.